JTavinor/synonym_game/README.md

 # Word Association Game
-Created using React and deployed on heroku
+Created using React with Bootstrap and deployed on heroku

 Give it a go at http://jtwordgame.herokuapp.com/